solomonha/simple_shell/README.md

 can run programs and also redirect the input to come from a file and output to come from a file.**

-***Ourshell implementation is divided into three parts: The read-Line, The Parser, The Executor, and Shell Subsystems (Builtin commands, Environment Variables)***.
+***Ourshell implementation is divided into four parts: The read-Line, The Parser, The Executor, and Shell Subsystems (Builtin commands, Environment Variables)***.

 ## Style